nakayama-kazuki/202x/threejs/en/readme.md

 });
 ```

 However, while it worked as expected in Chrome (137.0), `WebGLRenderer.domElement` did not display in Firefox (139.0).
 So, I tried changing the processing timing.
-According to the <a href='https://html.spec.whatwg.org/#the-iframe-element'>specification of iframes</a>, iframes without src or srcdoc attributes load `about:blank` as a default, so :
+According to the <a href='https://html.spec.whatwg.org/#the-iframe-element'>specification</a> of `iframe`, `iframe` without `src` or `srcdoc` attributes load `about:blank` as a default, so :

 > 3. If url matches about:blank and initialInsertion is true, then: Run the iframe load event steps given element.

-How about this timing?
+How about this timing ?

 ```
 const outerWin = createOuterWindow(document);